-Focused thinking is like staring at the blueprints to a house, diffuse thinking is like looking down at the house from 30,000 feet.
+Focused thinking is like staring at the blueprints of a house, diffuse thinking is like looking down at the house from 30,000 feet.

 A lot of the time, you’ve just been staring at a problem too long.
 Go on a walk.
 When you look at the problem again after giving yourself some time to utilize diffuse thinking, the solution will probably seem obvious.
 If this isn’t the case for you, and you don’t understand how this helps other people, you may not be using focused thinking properly before you use diffuse thinking.

-A key part of leveraging diffuse thinking is having proper focused thinking beforehand.
+A key part of leveraging diffuse thinking is having properly focused thinking beforehand.
 There are lots of ways to do this, but a few guidelines are listed below.